Africa will reach 2026 World Cup final - Motsepe

 "We can confirm that the dispute between Caf and Lagardere has been amicably resolved to the satisfaction of both parties," he said.

-Motsepe said legal reasons prevents Caf from discussing the deal, with Lagardere having told the BBC the same thing earlier this month.
+Motsepe said legal reasons prevent Caf from discussing the deal, with Lagardere having told the BBC the same thing earlier this month.

 The settlement fee that Caf must pay Lagardere is $50m, split into two payments of $25m by the end of 2024, BBC Sport Africa understands.